Jain Center of Southern California

 Jain Center of Southern California (JCSC) is a leading Jain Center in America.
 It was founded on September 15, 1979.
 JCSC played a major role in founding of JAINA, the umbrella Jain organization of North America and hosted the first Jaina convention in 1981.

 The temple is both non-regional and non-sectarian and thus includes Jains of all sects speaking various languages, as a result of conscious decisions made during the founding.

 Overview

 The new facility includes a religious complex and a cultural complex and an educational complex.
 All these has been built at a total cost of about $20 million made possible by donations of the members.

 The building houses the historic 1904 wooden Jain Temple structure carefully restored to its full glory.
-Initially constructed for the 1904 St. Louis World's Fair, it stood in Las Vegas for many years before being reassembled recently.
+Initially constructed for the 1904 St. Louis World's Fair, it stood in Las Vegas for many years before being reassembled in 2008.